2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 1. Determines if the referral meets criteria as outlined in SOP 2.3 Acceptance Criteria by consultation and approval with the FSOS or the CI branch manager;

 2. Screens the allegation to determine acceptance criteria for the alleged maltreatment and then determines how the alleged maltreatment directly contributed to the child’s fatal or near-fatal condition.
-When this occurs, the CI staff will designate the intake in TWIST as a fatality/near-fatality.

 1. The fatality designation is used in the intake when a child's death has occurred.